davidmolina2810/ruby-oo-relationships-practice-gym-membership-exercise/README.md

   - Get a list of the names of all lifters that have a membership to that gym

-  - Get the combined lift total of every lifter has a membership to that gym
+  - Get the combined lift total of every lifter that has a membership to that gym